8 Things NOT to do at a Craft Fair or Show

 7 – Unable to see your products

 Don’t cram everything on the stall so tightly that it is hard to spot the individual items.
-This is something that a surprisingly large number of soft toy sellers seem to do.
-You don’t want people to have to keep picking things up to see what they are, especially fabric things, so try to ensure your display makes it easy for the visitor.
+This is something that a surprisingly large number of sellers seem to do.
+You don’t want people to have to keep picking things up to see what they are, especially fabric or delicate things, so try to ensure your display makes it easy for the visitor.

 There are all those little things that make a visitor think twice about buying, or even stopping and looking.
 My personal list of ‘generally off-putting things’ includes: